GeneCodes/velvet/WINDOWS.md

 The Velvet `Makefile` was modified to ease multi-platform compilation.
 In particular:

 1. Several long lists of object files to be linked were factored out into macro variables so that OS-specific object files could be added.
-2. Windows-specific object files were added to these lists (on Windows only).
+2. Windows-specific object files were added to these lists (on MinGW only).
-3. CFLAGS were modified so that 32-bit and 64-bit compilations can be explicitly invoked by defining either `MAKE32` or `MAKE64` on the command line.